benchling/app-examples-python/examples/chem-sync-local-flask/WORKSHOP.md

 ## Rebuilding the App
 Now, we'll rebuild the app piece by piece together!
 Your workshop presenter will talk through slides outlining this process, and then show the code changes live.
 We've also included an outline below as a reference.

-### 1. Set up our app and handle our first real canvas webhook
+### 1. Set up our app with credentials and handle our first real canvas webhook
 💡 After completing step 1, you should be able to create an assay run (of your app's specific run schema) in a notebook entry, and have a basic "Hello world!" canvas show up.
 ```
 local_app/app.py